-Last year’s divestment from facility services provider ISS was the biggest change in decades for disaster recovery and restoration specialist Rainbow International.
+Last year’s divestment from facility services provider ISS was the biggest change in decades for disaster recovery and restoration specialist Rainbow Restoration.
 It was a buy-out deal that many of the firm’s franchisees invested in themselves.

 Property Week recently sat down with CGRF chair Noreen Hughes and Rainbow managing director Mark McMullen to find out what the new ownership structure means for customers, and what we can expect to see from a reinvigorated business over the months and years to come.